MAARS was formed in May, 1980 to support the migration from Chuck’s local-area repeater

 into the large regional system it is today.
 Today, we utilize several receive sites scattered in SE Wisconsin, along with IRLP, to offer our users a balanced repeater system.

-MAARS has 4 quarterly meetings at Greenfield Fire Station #2 4333 S. 92nd St .Greenfield, WI Meetings begin at 7pm, and are often followed by a club outing to a local establishment for discussion and good times.
+MAARS holds its meetings at the HRO Milwaukee store.
+Meetings begin at 7pm, and are often followed by a club outing to a local establishment for discussion and good times.

 The October meeting is considered our Annual Meeting, with the election of officers to the club’s Board of Directors.